x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 *Object*.
 Sender is information about the party that is transmitting the message.
 Sender contains the following fields:

-* id - *string*.
+* id - *String*.
 The id attribute holds the identification of the party.
-* name - *string* *nullable*.
+* name - *String* *nullable*.
 Name is a human-readable name of the party.

 Example: